john-b-rush/token-dashboard/README.md

 # Token Usage Dashboard

-A real-time terminal dashboard for tracking Claude and OpenAI token usage and costs across all your projects when you use Claude Code or Goose CLI.
-This dashboard provides a comprehensive overview of your token consumption, costs, and trends, helping you manage your AI expenses effectively.
+A real-time terminal dashboard for tracking Claude and OpenAI token usage and costs across your projects when using Claude Code or Goose CLI.
+Monitor and analyze both model-based and project-based consumption patterns.

 ![Dashboard Screenshot](screenshot.png)